Aliases for FZD2 Gene

 This intronless gene is a member of the frizzled gene family.
 Members of this family encode seven-transmembrane domain proteins that are receptors for the wingless type MMTV integration site family of signaling proteins.
 This gene encodes a protein that is coupled to the beta-catenin canonical signaling pathway.
 Competition between the wingless-type MMTV integration site family, member 3A and wingless-type MMTV integration site family, member 5A gene products for binding of this protein is thought to regulate the beta-catenin-dependent and -independent pathways. [provided by RefSeq, Dec 2010]

 GeneCards Summary for FZD2 Gene

 FZD2 (Frizzled Class Receptor 2) is a Protein Coding gene.
-Diseases associated with FZD2 include Omodysplasia 2 and Omodysplasia.
-Among its related pathways are PI3K-Akt signaling pathway and Gastric cancer.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
+Diseases associated with FZD2 include Omodysplasia 2 and Autosomal Dominant Robinow Syndrome.
+Among its related pathways are MicroRNAs in cardiomyocyte hypertrophy and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and PDZ domain binding.
 An important paralog of this gene is FZD1.